 My three favorite words are still All Day Breakfast.

 Very fancy Bio

-Jill Grunenwald has her BFA from Bowling Green State University and her MLIS from the University of Kentucky.
-She is the blogger behind The Year of the Phoenix and author of two memoirs: Running with a Police Escort: Tales from the Back of the Pack (Skyhorse, 2017) and Reading Behind Bars: A True Story of Literature, Law, and Life as a Prison Librarian (Skyhorse, 2019).
-Jill's writing has also appeared on Bitch, BUST, Fatventure Mag, The Millions, and Tor.com.
+Called "a stylish and sparkly writer" by the New York Times, Jill Grunenwald is the Wall Street Journal bestselling author of Reading Behind Bars: A True Story of Literature, Law, and Life as a Prison Librarian, which was shortlisted for the 2020 In the Margins Social Justice & Advocacy Book Award, and Running with a Police Escort: Tales from the Back of the Pack .
+She has her BFA from Bowling Green State University and her MLIS from the University of Kentucky.
+Jill's writing has also appeared in Bitch, BUST, Fatventure Mag, The Millions, and Tor.com.
 Currently, she is employed as a marketing & communications specialist at OverDrive, the leading ebook and audiobook app for libraries and schools, where she is also the creator and co-host of the Professional Book Nerds podcast.
 She lives and works in Cleveland.